 Emissions Reduction Alberta is a registered tradename of the Climate Change and Emissions Management (CCEMC) Corporation and is referred to as ERA throughout this document.
-By submitting a Full Project Proposal ("FPP"), you confirm that you have read, understand and accept the information contained in this FPP guideline and that each of you, the applicant (the "Proponent"), and any project partners agree as follows:
+By submitting a Full Project Proposal ("FPP"), you confirm that you have read, understand and accept the information contained in this FPP guideline and that each of you, the applicant (the "Applicant"), and any project partners agree as follows:

-- a) ERA may at any time suspend, terminate, cancel, withdraw, amend or alter all or any portion of this request for proposals ("RFP") FPP stage ("FPP Stage"), including but not limited to the FPP requirements, the FPP selection and review process and the FPP eligibility criteria. - b) ERA reserves the unqualified right to accept or reject any or all FPPs for any reason.
-ERA is not required to accept the highest ranked FPP nor is it required to accept any FPP recommended for funding by the applicable ERA evaluators. - c) The final decision with respect to project approval rests solely with ERA Board of Directors ("Board of Directors").
-The Board of Directors' evaluation of FPPs may be based on, but is not in any way limited to, the criteria set out in this RFP.
-The Board of Directors may consider any criteria determined by the Board of Directors to be relevant to ERA's mandate, regardless of whether such additional criteria have been disclosed to the Proponent. - d) FPPs that do not comply with the requirements described in this RFP may be rejected in whole or in part or not considered by ERA.
-ERA reserves the unqualified right to accept or reject a non-compliant FPP. - e) This RFP is an invitation for FPPs only.
-It is not an offer and the submission of an FPP does not create a contract or agreement of any kind between ERA and the Proponent. - f) No conduct, act or omission of CCEMC, CCEMC operating as ERA, or its directors, officers, consultants, project advisors, agents, servants and their respective successors and assigns (collectively the "ERA Parties") other than a written notice to the Proponent in writing signed by an authorized person for ERA, will constitute an acceptance of an FPP. - g) Acceptance of an FPP does not create any binding contract between ERA and the Proponent.
-ERA shall not be obligated in any matter whatsoever to any Proponent until a written contribution agreement ("Contribution Agreement") between CCEMC operating as ERA and the Proponent has been duly executed relating to an approved FPP. - h) As between the parties, the FPP and all documents and materials you submit to ERA in connection with the FPP Stage and all intellectual property in and to the foregoing are the exclusive property of ERA immediately upon delivery to ERA.
+- a) ERA may at any time suspend, terminate, cancel, withdraw, amend or alter all or any portion of this FPP intake stage ("FPP Stage"), including but not limited to the FPP requirements, the FPP selection and review process and the FPP eligibility criteria. - b) ERA reserves the unqualified right to accept or reject any or all FPPs for any reason.
+ERA is not required to accept highest ranked FPP nor is it required to accept any FPP recommended for funding by the applicable ERA evaluators. - c) The final decision with respect to project approval rests solely with ERA Board of Directors ("Board of Directors").
+The Board of Directors' evaluation of FPPs may be based on, but is not in any way limited to, the criteria set out in these guidelines.
+The Board of Directors may consider any criteria determined by the Board of Directors to be relevant to ERA's mandate, regardless of whether such additional criteria have been disclosed to the Applicant. - d) FPPs that do not comply with the requirements described in these guidelines may be rejected in whole, in part, or not considered by ERA.
+ERA reserves the unqualified right to accept or reject a non-compliant FPP. - e) The transmittal of these guidelines represents an invitation to submit an FPP only.
+It is not an offer and the submission of an FPP does not create a contract or agreement of any kind between ERA and the Applicant. - f) No conduct, act or omission of CCEMC, CCEMC operating as ERA, or its directors, officers, consultants, project advisors, agents, servants and their respective successors and assigns (collectively the "ERA Parties"), other than a written notice to the Applicant in writing signed by an authorized person for ERA, will constitute an acceptance of an FPP. - g) Acceptance of an FPP does not create any binding contract between ERA and the Applicant.
+ERA shall not be obligated in any matter whatsoever to any Applicant until a written contribution agreement ("Contribution Agreement") between CCEMC operating as ERA and the Applicant has been duly executed relating to an approved FPP. - h) As between the parties, the FPP and all documents and materials you submit to ERA in connection with the FPP Stage and all intellectual property in and to the foregoing are the exclusive property of ERA immediately upon delivery to ERA.
 For clarity, this refers to the materials themselves, not to any technology or innovations disclosed or discussed in them.
-Intellectual property developed during the course of the project will be addressed through the Contribution Agreement and will normally be owned by the Proponent. - i) You, the Proponent and any project partners will keep this FPP Stage confidential and will not use, reproduce or distribute it, any portion of it, or any data, information, drawings, or
+Intellectual property developed during the course of the project will be addressed through the Contribution Agreement and will normally be owned by the successful Applicant. - You, the Applicant and any project partners will keep this FPP Stage confidential and will not use, reproduce or distribute it, any portion of it, or any data, information, drawings, or